Borek78/how-to-create-pandita/_includes/audiobook/4-nc-condition-how-to-make-an-audiobook.md

 ### NC CONDITION
 </div>

 Three of the CC licenses have the NC condition included.
-However, I have already discussed the CC BY-NC-ND lincense in the previous part and, therefore, only the two following licenses are discussed in this part. <br><br>
+However, I have already discussed the CC BY-NC-ND license in the previous part and, therefore, only the two following licenses are discussed in this part. <br><br>

 <div class="do-not-break-out" markdown="1">